Decathlon 10K Mumbai Run 2nd Edition- A Resounding Success in Promoting Fitness for All - www.lokmattimes.com

 Decathlon 10K Mumbai Run 2nd Edition- A Resounding Success in Promoting Fitness for All

-Mumbai (Maharashtra) [India] October 1: The 2nd Edition of the Decathlon 10K Mumbai Run, powered by Wellman by Meyer ...
+PNN Mumbai (Maharashtra) [India], October 1: The 2nd Edition of the Decathlon 10K Mumbai Run, powered by Wellman ...

 Among the participants were 20 virtually impaired runners, each supported by dedicated buddy runners, demonstrating the inclusivity of the event.